-Provisional ballots are issued to voters in five situations:
+Provisional ballots are issued to voters in four situations:

 - When a voter claims to be properly registered in the county and eligible to vote at the precinct or early voting site in the election, but the voter's eligibility cannot be determined (Section 101.048, Florida Statutes).